elennick/retry4j/README.md

 You can register retry listeners and configuration on an `AsyncCallExecutor` in the same fashion as the normal, synchronous `CallExecutor`.
 All calls in all threads that are triggered from an `AsyncCallExecutor` after its construction will use the same listeners and configuration.

-It's important to note that a Java `ExecutorService` will not shut down automatically when there is no additional work to do.
-It will hang onto threads indefinitely until you shut it down.
-If you need a reference to the `ExecutorService` being used by you instance of `AsyncCallExecutor` you can use the `getThreadExecutorService()` method and then call `shutdown()` or `shutdownNow()`.

-All of this async and threading functionality is new as of `0.9.0` and may need some time to settle before it is completely stable and mature.

 ### Logging